uviclibraries/gen-ai-research/index.md

 ### Intermediate Generative AI for Student Research
 At the end of this **Introductory** portion of this workshop, you will be able to:

-1. Advanced Literature Review Tools...
+1. Effectively use advanced Literature Review tools for graduate-level research.
-2. Research Rabbit...
+2. Integrate citation managers into your search strategy using tools like Research Rabbit.
-3. **More here...**
+3. **More to come here...**

 **NOTE**: _You can earn DSC Badges by completing the Introductory and/or the Intermediate portions of this workshop._